panagenda/oe-on-az/README.md

 3. Export your tenant id by executing `export tenantId="xxxxxxxx-xxxx-xxxx-xxx-xxxxxxxxxxxx"`
 4. Export your subscriptions id by executing `export subscriptionId="xxxxxxxx-xxxx-xxxx-xxx-xxxxxxxxxxxx"`
 5. Export the template URL we provided you with `export template="https://xxxx.blob.core.windows.net/xxxx/xxxx.vhd"`
-6. Customize the prep.sh file and adjust the location placeholder (default=West Europe) based on your needs (you can either use the [Azure Cloud Shell editor](https://docs.microsoft.com/en-us/azure/cloud-shell/using-cloud-shell-editor) or `vi prep.sh`)
+6. Customize the prep.sh file and adjust the location placeholder (default=westeurope) based on your needs (you can either use the [Azure Cloud Shell editor](https://docs.microsoft.com/en-us/azure/cloud-shell/using-cloud-shell-editor) or `vi prep.sh`)
 7. Execute `./prep.sh` to prepare everything for Terraform
 8. Customize the `vars.tf` based on your needs (vi vars.tf)
 9. Execute `./up.sh` to deploy OfficeExpert